-The previous text, which is an extract from a poem of Rupi Kaur, was the inspiration for ‘I will go out and look at the flowers’.
+This extract from a poem of Rupi Kaur was the inspiration for ‘I will go out and look at the flowers’.
 This body of work enquires the theme of human fragility, particularly in relation to the intimate process necessary for self-love.

-The end of a long-term romantic relationship and the separation from the loved one, led me to experience a state of intense frailty alongside the need to undertake an inner journey towards healing.
+The end of a long-term romantic relationship led me to experience a state of intense frailty alongside the need to undertake an inner journey towards healing.
 The encounter with my most intimate needs and ultimately with myself, could only have taken place by taking attention the acknowledging those emotions that made me feel ‘fragile’.

-Self-love resides in the acceptance of one’s suffering imparted with compassion and kindness and the process of healing can happen in the respect of one’s own vulnerabilities.
+If self-love resides in the acceptance of one’s suffering imparted with compassion and kindness, the process of healing can happen in the respect of one’s own vulnerabilities.
 All too often unfortunately, they are criticized, but in reality vulnerabilities are signs of authenticity, strength and beauty.

 As a consequence, I became interested in questioning further the idea of fragility - particularly in relation to the female condition – focusing on the ambivalence of it.